 All wildlife and wildlife products have to be declared to the USFWS for inspection before import or export, and they have to be processed only through designated USFWS ports.
 If these rules aren't met, it may result in criminal prosecution.
 For more information, contact your nearest USFWS port.

-We're doing what we can to protect endangered species.
-And we're also following laws, government regulations, and international treaties on animals and wildlife.
+We do what we can to protect endangered species.
+And we also follow laws, government regulations, and international treaties on animals and wildlife.
 Be sure to review our guidelines and follow applicable laws before listing these items.

 Contact Customer Support